-Hypersexuality related to OCD is less about seeking sex as a source of pleasure and more about having issues with impulse control.
+Hypersexuality is a separate condition.
+It is less about seeking sex as a source of pleasure and more about having issues with impulse control.

-This article will explain how OCD can manifest as hypersexuality in response to intrusive, unwanted, or anxiety-provoking thoughts.
+This article will explain OCD and hypersexuality.
 It will also explain the treatment and causes of OCD and how to manage symptoms of OCD and hypersexuality.

 person's face up closeShare on Pinterest